-- 1. transcoding should be avoided whenever possible, due to the impact on speech quality and delay; - 2. the order of codec/packetisation period preference is determined by the originating terminal and should be honoured wherever possible; - 3. if a G.711 encoded call is to be routed across the borders of either North America or Japan then G.711 A-law/ μ -law conversion is necessary and this companding conversion will be done by the countries using the μ -law.; - 4. if the call is to be routed to a TDM network, only one transcoding is recommended.
-If required, it should be performed during the voice over IP/TDM conversion; - 5. in case no common codec can be used between both end Service Providers, in the first instance it is the responsibility of Service Providers to support transcoding in order to ensure successful voice interoperability for their services; - 6. in the case of fixed-mobile interconnection, transcoding, if necessary, should always be performed by mobile service providers; - 7. if a satellite link serves mobile SP's, consider using the SP's mobile codec on the satellite link rather than transcoding to a different (intermediate) codec; - 8. it is recognized however that it is important for satellite link operators to keep occupied bandwidth of all signals under control for economic reasons and transcoding/pp transrating capability is likely to be necessary.
+- 1. Transcoding should generally avoided; - 2.
+If both narrowband and wideband codecs are offered in a VoIP session the wideband codecs should be placed in top priority - 3.
+Wideband codec continuity offers the optimal quality; Service Providers should offer a fallback to narrowband codec that is universally supported (e.g. G.711) along with its supported high quality codec(s). - 4.
+Transcoding to narrowband codecs must be avoided unless it is the only way for a call to be successfully established; - 5. the order of codec/packetisation period preference is determined by the originating terminal and should be honoured wherever possible; - 6. if a G.711 encoded call is to be routed across the borders of either North America or Japan then G.711 A-law/ $\mu$ -law conversion is necessary and this companding conversion will be done by the countries using the $\mu$ -law.: - 7. if the call is to be routed to a TDM network, only one transcoding is recommended.
+If required, it should be performed during the voice over IP/TDM conversion; in case no common codec can be used between both end Service Providers, in the first instance it is the responsibility of Service Providers to support transcoding in order to ensure successful voice interoperability for their services